Parampara (1993 film)

 Parampara is a 1993 Indian Hindi-language action drama film directed by Yash Chopra.
 It was the last time Chopra directed a film outside his production house Yash Raj Films.
 It features an ensemble cast of Sunil Dutt, Vinod Khanna, Ashwini Bhave, Aamir Khan, Saif Ali Khan, Ramya Krishna, Neelam Kothari, Raveena Tandon and Anupam Kher.
 It marked the Bollywood debuts for both Saif and Ramya.

-Parampara was released worldwide on 14 May 1993 to high expectations.
-Upon release, the film received mainly negative reviews from critics who criticized the story, writing, and dialogues, but praised Chopra's direction and Sunil Dutt's performance.
-Commercially, the film was a box office failure, grossing only ₹40 million against a budget of ₹30.7 million.
+Parampara was released worldwide on 14 May 1993.